goethite/hashivault_vars/README.md

 where `{connection}` is `ansible_connection`, e.g.: "ssh", "winrm", ...
-(this plugin attempts to make assumptions where `ansible_connection` is not set, but does not assume to inject this into vars in the playbook)
+(this plugin attempts to make assumptions where `ansible_connection` is not set, but does not assume to inject this into vars in the playbook.
+Best practice therefore would be to set `ansible_connection` in your ansible inventory).

 All values retrieved from these paths are mapped as ansible variables, e.g. `ansible_user`, `ansible_password`, etc.